Eaiscoolexe/Brain-Motor-Macro/README.md

-unzip before using
+unzip before using,
-f1 for anti-clockwise and f2 for clockwise
+and the keybinds are: f1 for anti-clockwise and f2 for clockwise